Tgb03/GTFO_LogReader/README.md

 3. `channel_id: uint32_t` this is the channel id being used.
 Use this for shutting down a certain callback function.
 Be aware that each `code` has unique `channel_id`s so if you create a channel with id `3` and code `1`, in order to shut it down you need to give the correct `code` as well, not just the `channel_id`.

+4. `callback_context: *const c_void` this is the context for the function that will be called.
+It is given back as is to the EventCallBack function.

-4. `event_callback_ptr: *const c_void` this is the function that will be called by the DLL and given the data.
+5. `event_callback_ptr: *const c_void` this is the function that will be called by the DLL and given the data.
 This functions needs to be of type:

-`pub type EventCallback = extern "C" fn(message: *const c_char)`.
-As you can see, all data is given through the c_char pointer which can then be parsed.
+`pub type EventCallback = extern "C" fn(context: *const c_void, message: *const c_char)`.
+The first variable is the context for the function call (Can be used for objects or to give special additional information.
+This is given as is from the moment you created the callback).
+All the rest of the data is given through the c_char pointer which can then be parsed.
 This pointer represents essentially an array of 8 bit integers.
-Make sure you are actually reading the data properly from it..
+Make sure you are actually reading the data properly from it.

 - `pub extern "C" fn remove_callback(code: uint8_t, channel_id: uint32_t)`